Raku/nqp/docs/ops.markdown

 Defines when local variables can be considered dead.
 E.g. the temporary setting of `$_` on the right side of `~~` uses that.

-## mvmendprofile `moar`
-* `mvmendprofile(--> Object)`

-Turns off the profiler and returns data gathered.

-* `heap`

-  currently doesn't return anything. it does, however, cause one heap snapshot to be taken immediately.

-* `instrumented`

-The first element is an array of arrays with information about the types that have been allocated.
-At the moment of writing, this array appears to have information about objects that were created, but for which there is no allocation information.
-It has the following structure:

-    0                                  - array with type information
-    ├ 0 = 140415871842064               - unique ID for this type
-    └ 1                                 - hash with additional information
-      ├ repr => P6opaque                  - name of the REPR of this type
-      ├ type => Block                     - type object of type (aka, the .WHAT) ├ managed_size => 72                - size in bytes of instance
-      └ has_unmanaged_data => 1           - is there additional data on heap?

-The second element of the list returned by nqp::mvmendprofile, is a list of hashes, one for each thread on which data has been collected.
-It has the following structure (times are in microseconds, sizes are in bytes):

-    0                                 - hash with info of thread ├ thread => 1                       - OS thread ID
-    ├ parent => 0                       - OS thread ID of parent thread
-    ├ spesh_time => 0                   - amount of time spent in spesh
-    ├ start_time => 0                   - when thread was started
-    ├ total_time => 21004               - total time spent in thread
-    ├ call_graph                        - hash with first Callee info
-    │ ├ id => 140328666076608             - unique ID of this Callee
-    │ ├ first_entry_time => 0             - when Callee was first called
-    │ ├ inclusive_time => 2               - time spent here + all sub-Callees
-    │ ├ exclusive_time => 2               - time spent in this Callee
-    │ ├ entries => 97897                  - number of times Callee was called
-    │ ├ inlined_entries => 56757          - times called when inlined
-    │ ├ jit_entries => 6566               - times called when jitted
-    │ ├ osr => 1                          - times Callee was OSR'd
-    │ ├ name => foo                       - name of Callee (if available)
-    │ ├ file => gen/moar/BOOTSTRAP.nqp    - filename of Callee
-    │ ├ line => 2070                      - line of Callee in file
-    │ ├ allocations => (2)                - array with Allocations
-    │ │ ├ 0                                 - hash with Allocation info
-    │ │ │ ├ count => 100                      - number of allocations
-    │ │ │ ├ replaced => 1                     - scalar replacements stopping alloc
-    │ │ │ └ id => 140329083232016             - type ID
-    │ └ callees => (2)                    - array with Callees called here
-    └ gcs                               - array with Garbage Collections └ 0                                 - hash with GC info
-        ├ sequence => 0                     - ordinal number of GC
-        ├ start_time => 1964                - when GC was started
-        ├ time => 7222                      - time spent doing GC
-        ├ full => 0                         - whether or not a full GC
-        ├ responsible => 1                  - thread ID that triggered this GC
-        ├ promoted_bytes => 212960          - bytes promoted from the nuresery
-        ├ promoted_bytes_unmanaged => 54781 - additional bytes promoted
-        ├ retained_bytes => 76576           - bytes *not* promoted
-        ├ cleared_bytes => 3228716          - bytes cleared from the nursery
-        ├ gen2 => 18402                     -
-        ├ gen2_roots => 18402               - gen2 allocs rooted in nursery
-        ├ deallocs                          - array with Deallocations
-          ├ 0                                 - hash with deallocation info
-            ├ id => 140329080607960             - type ID being deallocated
-            ├ nursery_seen => 10                - seen before in a GC
-            └ nursery_fresh => 6                - *not* seen before in a GC

-## mvmstartprofile `moar`
-* `mvmstartprofile(hash $config)`

-Turns on one of MoarVM's profilers.
-The configuration must have a `kind` key that specifies which profiler will be turned on:

-* `instrumented`

-  takes no further configuration options. records call graph, garbage collection, and object allocation information.

-* `heap`

-  takes a path / filename in the `path` key. writes a snapshot of the heap's structure (objects and their connections) to the file every time the GC runs.

-If a profiler is already active, an exception will be thrown; only one profiler can run at a time.

 ## objectid
 * `objectid($obj --> int)`